KarchinLab/CHASMplus/rtd/faq.rst

 estimate of statistical significance, you will need to use the source code version of CHASMplus to perform a customized analysis.
 Documentation on how to do this will be added in the future.

+**Will CHASMplus support calibrated p-values for targeted gene panels in the future?**

+Yes!
+We are currently trying to include a calibrated p-value calculation for the MSK-IMPACT gene panel.
+Since this depends on the particular genes in the targeted gene panel, we would also be willing to include other panels by popular request.

 **Where can I obtain the training data for CHASMplus?**

 You can obtain the set of mutations used for training from `here <http://karchinlab.org/data/CHASMplus/formatted_training_list.txt.gz>`_.